course-details-portlet

 Skills

-• communicate about academic and interdisciplinary issues, analyses, and conclusions, both with specialists and to the general public.
+• can communicate independent work with reflective capability and convey academic and interdisciplinary issues to both specialists and the general public.

 Learning methods and activities